eejdoowad/mosi/README.md

-# This library is still in development and does not work yet

 # Mosi

-Mosi is a library designed to simplify messaging for Chrome extensions.
-It takes care of the low-level details needed to setup connections and send messages.

-Mosi thinks of each endpoint at which a message can be sent or received a Node.
+Mosi is a library that simplifies Chrome extensions messaging.
+No more setting up setting up connections, sending messages and attaching listeners.
+With Mosi, simply declare the actions available at each endpoint and the subscriptions of each endpoint, then you can trigger those actions from any other endpoint in your extension.

-# A quick example
+# Quick Example - A Counter Extension

-At each endpoint, declare the available actions and the endpoint's subscriptions.
+This is the source code for an extension that displays a count on every tab.
+The count starts at 0 and can be incremented by pressing a button.
+All tabs share the same count so that when the count is incremented from one tab, the change is synchronized to all other tabs.

 ## background_page.js